flowdy/FlowgencyTM/README.md

 The concept in detail
 ---------------------

-This is the summary of the concept that you can read in more detail in <doc/concept.en.md>.
-Those who have got a good command of German might prefer <doc/concept.de.md> as it is at times more up-to-date than the english translation.
+This is the summary of the concept that you can read [in more detail](doc/concept.en.md).
+Those who have got a good command of German might prefer [that version](doc/concept.de.md) as it is at times more up-to-date than the english translation.

 Installation
 -------------